muff1nman/oauth-openshift-springboot-example/blog2.md

 qualified name of the service account of the form `system:serviceaccounts:<project_name>:<service account name>`, i.e.
 `system:serviceaccounts:oauth-example:spring-boot-oauth-app`.

-For the `clientSecret`, the Service Account's secret token is used.
+For the `clientSecret`, the service account's secret token is used.
 One can retrieve this via the `oc serviceaccounts get-token` command:

 ```